jessicapino716-png/aqoolwirewebsite/replit.md

-# The Aqool Wire - Marketing Landing Page
+# The Aqool Wire - Intelligence Platform

 ## Overview

-The Aqool Wire is a marketing landing page showcasing AI investment opportunities in Saudi Arabia and the GCC region.
-The project features custom SVG visualizations, an interactive contact form with SendGrid integration, and an Insights section preserving all existing articles.
-The site uses a modern dark theme with custom art components to highlight investment opportunities in Saudi Arabia's AI sector.
+The Aqool Wire is a tech-forward intelligence platform for AI investment opportunities in Saudi Arabia and the GCC region.
+The site features a dark, immersive design with animated backgrounds, custom sunburst logo, and cyan/green/blue accent colors.
+SendGrid integration powers the contact form for lead capture.

-**Recent Migration (November 2025):**
+**Latest Redesign (November 2025):**
+- Complete visual rebrand to dark intelligence platform aesthetic
+- New color scheme: Dark backgrounds (#0a1628, #0f1e2e, #1a2942) with cyan/green/blue accents (#00d9c8, #00ff41, #0099ff)
-- Transformed from news website to marketing landing page
+- Typography changed from DM Sans to Inter font family
+- Animated grid background with gradient overlays for dynamic visual effect
+- Custom 24-ray sunburst logo component with gradient rays
+- Single-page homepage (NewIntelligenceHome.tsx) with 6 sections: Hero, About, Co-Pilot, Vision, Contact, Footer
+- Maintained SendGrid contact form integration (verified working)
 - All existing articles preserved in dedicated Insights section
-- Custom SVG art visualizations (AnimatedSaudiMap, ArchitectureLayers, OpportunityGraph, etc.)
 - Conditional navigation: marketing pages have custom navigation, other routes use global Header/Footer
-- Dark theme with teal accent color (#2bd4a7) for marketing sections
-- Logo background color (#0a1628 - dark navy blue) applied to all header navigation bars
-- Single service offering: AI Investment Observatory

 ## User Preferences